NavyBlueCheese/tsmom-band/README.md

 At that size, IBKR's 1%-of-trade-value commission cap binds on every order and a round trip costs 2% of the position.
 A strategy that trades normally is guaranteed to lose.
-The entire design is therefore organised around *not trading*: the signal is a commodity, and the controller — a wide no-trade band — is the substance of the project.
+The entire design is therefore organised around *not trading* the signal is a commodity, and the controller (a wide no-trade band) is the substance of the project.

 ## The strategy